Brie: Comparison with Camembert

 Camembert is a similar soft cheese that is also made from cow's milk.
 However, there are differences such as its origin, typical market shape, size, and flavour.
 Brie originates from the Île-de-France while Camembert comes from Normandy.
 Traditionally, brie was produced in large wheels, 23 to 37 cm in diameter, and thus ripened more slowly than the smaller Camembert cheeses.
 However, they both ripen from the outside in.
 Brie ripens in a cellar or cave while Camembert ripens on shelves or frames.
 When sold, brie segments typically have been cut from the larger wheels (although some brie is sold as small, flat cylinders), and therefore its sides are not covered by the rind.
 By contrast, Camembert is ripened as a small round cheese 10 cm in diameter by about 3 cm thick and fully covered by rind.
-This ratio change between rind and paste makes Camembert slightly stronger when compared to a brie ripened for the same amount of time.
+This ratio change between rind and paste makes Camembert slightly stronger when compared with a brie ripened for the same amount of time.
 Once the rind is cut on Camembert, the cheese typically has a more pungent aroma than does brie.
 In terms of taste, Camembert has a stronger, slightly sour, and sometimes chalky taste.
 The texture of Camembert is softer than that of brie, and if warmed, Camembert will become creamier, whereas brie warms without losing as much structure.